 Being awake during a vasectomy might sound intimidating, but it’s actually a straightforward and well-tolerated experience for most individuals.
 The procedure typically begins with the application of a local anesthetic to the scrotum and surrounding areas.
 This numbs the region, ensuring that you don’t feel any pain or significant discomfort during the surgery.

 During the procedure, you’ll be able to engage in conversation with the doctor and the medical team.
 You may feel some tugging or pressure sensations, but rest assured, it’s not painful.
 Many patients find the experience to be far less uncomfortable than they anticipated.
 If you have any concerns or experience discomfort, the medical team is there to address them and ensure your well-being.
-Remember, every individual’s experience may vary slightly, but rest assured that being awake during a vasectomy is a well-tolerated and safe option for most individuals.

 After the vasectomy procedure, you’ll be provided with detailed instructions on post-procedure care.
 It’s important to follow these instructions carefully to facilitate proper healing and minimise any potential discomfort.
 Most men experience mild soreness or discomfort in the days following the procedure, but this can typically be managed with over-the-counter pain medications.